sc0ttj/component/README.md

 });
 ```

-You can change any/all properties of the sound, like so:
+You can change any/all properties of the sounds state, like so:

 ```js
 mySound.settings({